bagisto/bagisto-docs/api_customer_addresses.md

 #### data object:

-Under the data object, you will find the collection of many objects which will contain the details of addresses of the logged in customer. you can use the addresses index data by accessing these addresses sub-objects.
+Under the data object, you will find the collection of many objects which will contain the details of address of the logged in customer. you can use the addresses index data by accessing these addresses sub-objects.

 **Note: Regarding both link and meta objects, we already explained these objects functionality in <a href="api_category.html#link-object" target="_blank" class="bagsito-link"> Category API </a> section.**

 ### 1.2 Get Addresses Without Pagination:
 You can also get all the addresses at once without pagination of a customer from Bagisto Store.
-To get the addresses of a customer, that customer must be logged in Bagisto Store.
-For this you have to pass **`pagination=0`** in the query parameter in API URL.
+To get the addresses of a customer, that customer must be logged in Bagisto Store,for this you have to pass **`pagination=0`** in the query parameter in API URL.

 #### Request: